johntao/vim-reimagination/Notes.md

       - it is so weird that we must use `AsSpan()` to make `CopyTo()` work
       - I wonder if there's a simpler way to do it
     - [x] we should probably shrink some interface whenever possible
-    - [ ] the template is acting weird, if we omit the last space in the last line, the template will not be rendered properly
+    - [ ] the template.txt is acting weird, if we omit the last space in the last line, the template will not be rendered properly
   - editable and save to file
     - we trim the newline and add space to the buffer
     - we should reverse this process when saving to file